 Our modern diet contains high levels of grains, refined carbohydrates, sugar and dairy products.
 None of these were on the diet of Paleolithic hunter gatherers and none were on the diet of the indigenous people who were so healthy and devoid of modern diseases until they changed to a Western Diet.

-Comensal bacteria are the community of bacteria that normally live in the gut in a symbiotic relationship with people as hosts.
+Commensal bacteria are the community of bacteria that "normally"live in the gut in a symbiotic relationship with people as hosts.
 They break down and denature complex foods into amino acids, carbohydrates, sugars, fats, vitamins and nutritional mineral compounds that are essential and/or beneficial for our cells.
-Antibiotics, preservatives, some medications and toxins can alter the balance of comensal bacteria causing a condition known as intestinal dysbiosis.
-Intestinal dysbiosis has been linked to IBS and Inflammatory Bowel Diseases (IBD), such as Crohn's Disease and ulcerative colitis.
-Some comensal bacteria produce amines and toxins.
-When these bacteria are in their normal numbers, the body's systems can handle these amines and toxins.
-However when the bacteria is overgrown sometimes 100 to a thousand fold, these amines and toxins can cause cognitive deficits, depression, anxiety, physical and mental fatigue.
+Antibiotics, preservatives, some medications and toxins can alter the balance of commensal bacteria causing a condition known as Intestinal Dysbiosis.
+Intestinal Dysbiosis has been linked to IBS and Inflammatory Bowel Diseases (IBD), such as Crohn's Disease and ulcerative colitis.
+Some commensal bacteria produce amines and toxins.
+When these bacteria are in their normal numbers, the body's systems can handle these amines and toxins, as we have done for millions of years.
+However when the bacteria is overgrown sometimes a few thousand fold, these amines and toxins can cause cognitive deficits, depression, anxiety, physical and mental fatigue.
 They have been shown to invade the gut wall and trigger inflammation and autoimmune reactions.

 We have also added toxins to our food chain (herbicides, insecticides, antibiotics, preservatives, colourings and other additives).
 Nature locks away toxic heavy metals such as Lead, Cadmium, Mercury and Arsenic into rocks and compounds that are not bio-available.
 We mine them, extract them and use them in our daily lives, and they permeate the environment and our food chain.
 All of these did not exist in the food chain of our evolutionary ancestors.
 Consequently, those of us less genetically able to adapt to these changes get sick with the Modern Diseases and Functional Disorders, including IBS.